Who We Work With

 - The United Nations Population Fund (UNFPA) is an international development agency that promotes the right of every individual to exercise their basic human rights, including those that relate to the most intimate and fundamental aspects of life.
 The IFPA is UNFPA’s collaborating partner in Ireland and hosts the annual Irish launch of UNFPA’s flagship report State of World Population.

-- As the Secretariat of the All Party Oireachtas Interest Group on Sexual and Reproductive Health and Rights and Development, the IFPA is affiliated to the European Parliamentary Forum on Population and Development (EPF), a network of All Party Groups from across Europe that are committed to promoting sexual and reproductive health and rights at home and worldwide.
+- As the Secretariat of the All Party Oireachtas Interest Group on Sexual and Reproductive Health and Rights and Development, the IFPA is affiliated to the European Parliamentary Forum on for Sexual and Reproductive Rights (EPF), a network of All Party Groups from across Europe that are committed to promoting sexual and reproductive health and rights at home and worldwide.

 - The IFPA is a member of Countdown 2030 Europe, a consortium of 16 leading European organisations working to ensure sexual and reproductive health and rights in developing countries.